feliixx/mgodatagen/README.md

 have a **fixed length**, `minLength` is taken as length for the string.
 There is `64^x` possible unique string for strings of length `x`.
 This number has to be inferior or equal to the number of documents you want to generate.
-For example, if you want unique strings of length 3, the is `64 * 64 * 64 = 262144` possible
+For example, if you want unique strings of length 3, there is `64 * 64 * 64 = 262144` possible
 strings

 They will look like